anyswap/Anyswap-FAQ/_build/html/_sources/General Questions.rst.txt

 Q. Can I get ANY from Uniswap?

-A. No. This is a scam, since ANY is not an ERC-20 token.
-Anyswap runs on the Fusion blockchain, not Ethereum.
-Please do not buy ANY tokens from Uniswap, since they will have no value.
+A. ANY may be listed on Uniswap, but please check that it has the correct contract address as the Anyswap's Ethereum ANY token, since there are a lot of scam listings.

-Q. What is the contract address for ANY?
+Q. What is the contract address for ANY on Fusion?

 A. 0x0c74199d22f732039e843366a236ff4f61986b32  You can see the data relating to the contract at `ANY contract address`_